-My Introduction to Family HistoryI developed my fascination with genealogy a long time ago, I think I was about 10 at the time.
-Thinking about where this love came from I can actually remember the moment.
-My family and I were on holiday in Cornwall, and visiting the graveyards in the Parishes my ancestors had lived in.
-At this point I need to draw your attention to the fact that Pearson is my married name, my maiden name is rather rare and actually means “end of land” in Cornish.
+My Introduction to Family HistoryI developed my fascination with genealogy a long time ago; I was probably about ten years old.
+Thinking about where this love of Family History came from I can remember the moment.
+My family and I were on holiday in Cornwall and visiting the graveyards in the Parishes my ancestors had lived in.
+I need to draw your attention to the fact that Pearson is my married name, my maiden name, Penter, is rather rare and means “end of land” in Cornish.

-Tracing my RootsEventually it came time to hand over the research to me for me to continue his work, thanks in no small part to my ready access to the internet and all the fantastic resources available out there, my philosophy was to simply keep searching and adding each individual I came across.
-The beauty of this is that there is never a need to hit a brick wall and get stuck I simply move to a different branch of the tree and come back later to search for the missing information which is often readily available later due to a fellow genealogist reporting errors in transcriptions.
+Tracing my RootsEventually it came time to hand over the research to me, for me to continue his work.
+Thanks to my ready access to the internet and all the fantastic resources available out there, my philosophy was different.
+I kept searching and adding each individual I came across.
+The beauty of this is that I never need to hit a brick wall and got stuck.
+When one line dried up, I moved to a different branch of the tree and came back later to search for the missing information.
+Regularly it is readily available later because of a fellow genealogist reporting errors in transcriptions.
 I have set some great plugins up on my software to conduct searches, for instance, people with missing birth records or missing from one of the census record years.
 These are fantastic because they basically randomly generate a new starting point every time I hit a brick wall.

-However, this brings me back to the original question.
+What makes a family?However, this brings me back to the original question.
 What does family mean to you?
 Is it a couple with 2.4 children?
-What about adoptive families, there are no blood ties but in every way that really matters, of course, they are family.
-As families are increasingly spread out geographically in the modern world many people class their nearest friends as family.
+What about adoptive families, there are no blood ties but in every way that really matters they are family?
+As families increasingly spread out geographically in the modern world, many people class their nearest friends as a family.
 For me, having researched ancestors throughout the 18th and 19th centuries often living in small villages where eventually all the names become interwoven and intermarried, family means community.